 Cardiac Catheterization Laboratory Registered Nurse Salary

-Median pay for Cardiac Catheterization Laboratory Registered Nurses in the United States lies in the neighborhood of $32.68 per hour.
-Location is the biggest factor affecting pay for this group, followed by career length.
-Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Most workers in this position report high levels of job satisfaction.
+Pay for Cardiac Catheterization Laboratory Registered Nurses in the United States sits in the ballpark of $32.73 per hour.
+Residence is the biggest factor affecting pay for this group, followed by career length.
+Medical benefits are awarded to most, and a strong majority earn dental coverage.
+Job satisfaction is high and work is enjoyable for most Cardiac Catheterization Laboratory Registered Nurses.
 The numbers in this rundown were provided by PayScale's salary survey participants.

 |Total Pay (|